krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 - `hosts`
   - one or more hosts or groups as defined in inventory file or _expression_
 - `connection: network_cli`
-  - does not use default SSH connection mechanism / use method as defined *inside* modules
+  - uses persistent SSH connection for network devices
 - Play contains one or more tasks
 ]